lachu-devops/lachu-devops/README.md

-- 👋 Hi, I’m @lachu-devops
+- 👋 Hi, I’m Lakshmanan
-- 👀 I’m interested in Software devloping and Networking
+- 👀 I’m interested in Software devloping
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on devloping
 - 📫 How to reach me lakshmanan6765 @instagram